needle-ai/needle-mcp/README.md

 ## Features

-- **Document Management:** Easily add, remove, and organize documents on the server.
+- **Document Management:** Easily add and organize documents on the server.
 - **Search & Retrieval:** Claude-based natural language search for quick answers.
 - **Easy Integration:** Works with [Claudie Desktop](#commands-in-claudie-desktop) and Needle collections.